List of Indiana Jones characters: Sophia Hapgood

 Sophia Hapgood debuted in the 1992 video game Indiana Jones and the Fate of Atlantis and its comic book adaptation.
 Sophia's backstory in Fate of Atlantis explains she was born in Boston and became briefly romantically involved with Indiana while accompanying him on an expedition in Iceland.
 Afterwards, she becomes a psychic giving lectures on Atlantis, and accompanies Indiana on his quest to stop the Nazis harnessing the lost city's power in 1939.
 Sophia wears a necklace containing the Atlantean King's consciousness: although Indiana frees her from its power, an alternate ending depicts her being consumed and dying.

 The Thunder in the Orient comic, set in 1938, has Sophia asked for Indiana's help securing a tablet by Buddha, which can help the reader achieve nirvana: The Empire of Japan wants it to unify Asia's 500 million Buddhists under its rule.
 Sophia is briefly captured by bandits in Afghanistan, before battling Japanese soldiers for the tablet on the Yangtze River and losing it.
 In the 1999 video game sequel Indiana Jones and the Infernal Machine, Sophia, voiced by Tasia Valenza, is a Central Intelligence Agency officer in 1947.
 She accompanies Jones during his search for the Babylonian Infernal Machine.
 In the game's finale, she is possessed by the god Marduk, but Indiana frees her.

+Ginetta "Gina" Lombardi

+Gina Lombardi debuted in 2024 video game Indiana Jones and the Great Circle for PC, PS5, Xbox Series X/S, and Nintendo Switch 2.
+Gina's voice and motion capture are provided by actress Alessandra Mastronardi.